Physical Therapy (DPT) Courses

 DPT7150 Foundations for Physical Therapy Practice

-This course introduces the most common, evidence-based foundational physical therapy techniques, interventions and modalities used in contemporary practice.
+This course introduces the most common, evidence-based foundational physical therapy examination techniques, interventions and modalities used in contemporary practice.
 Students learn the fundamental principles and physiological effects of interventions best supported by research.
-Additionally, clinical decision-making on the appropriate selection and application of techniques, interventions and modalities is reviewed.
+Clinical decision-making on the appropriate selection and application of techniques, interventions and modalities is reviewed.
 Students reinforce professional communication regarding selected techniques, interventions, and the outcomes they provide during a patient care treatment session.

 Offered at Providence